 NUMBER THREE: Louis XVI was guillotined by Charles-Henri Sanson, who was the Royal Executioner of France during the reign of King Louis XVI and High Executioner of the First French Republic.

 NUMBER FOUR: Near the guillotine, severed heads tumbled into a basket before they were held up by the executioner for spectators to see.
 Supposedly, faces on these severed head were sometimes contorted or the eyes or mouths of the victims wide open.
+As to a description of the guillotine, one appeared in the Northampton Mercury in February of 1793, a few weeks after Louis XVI’s execution.
+Of the guillotine it was stated:

 NUMBER FIVE: Before the first execution by guillotine occurred, Sanson tried it out on several dead bodies.